Nuclear energy should be kept out of politics - Russia's Rosatom

 Ukraine's nuclear energy monopoly Energoatom told Reuters on Thursday it planned to retry using U.S. fuel for some nuclear power generation from 2015 and seek non-Russian investors for development projects in an effort to cut its dependence on Russia's nuclear sector.

-Komarov said he had not received official notification of this, but added: "We have contracts (with Ukraine) which we will fulfil which go much beyond that (2015)".
+Komarov said he had not heard about this, but added: "We have contracts (with Ukraine) which we will fulfil which go much beyond that (2015)".

 Other countries are taking steps to diversify energy suppliers.
 Bulgaria concluded talks with Westinghouse Electric Co, a part of Japan's Toshiba group, in July over buying a stake in new nuclear units there.